J2PCastro/devops-23-24-PSM-1231836/ca1/readme.md

 ./mvnw spring-boot:run
 ```

-3. In a browser, navigate to [here](http://localhost:8080/employees) to view the changes made to the application.
+3. In a browser, navigate [here](http://localhost:8080/employees) to view the changes made to the application.

 ## Commit the changes to the repository